-The following discussion questions for The Cuckoo's Calling were created by our member Allison N. She organized her questions into three sections in order to single out discussions on two important characters, Lula and Strike.
+The following discussion questions for And the Mountains Echoed were created by our member Julia.
 We freely share our original discussion questions, but please consider including a credit and link to our website.

 Support our website!

 If you like our website, please consider supporting us by buying this book through Amazon.
 You are directed to Amazon by clicking on the book cover to the left or on book covers displayed throughout our site.
 Thank you!

 And the Mountains Echoed discussion questions are licensed under Creative Commons Attribution 3.0 Unported License.